LB presents the Full Story of a Goal Machine best known by the Nickname; ‘Laca‘.

 He was the youngest of a family of 4 boys.
 He saw them play the beautiful game of football and he followed suit.

-Alexandre Lacazette Bio – The Home Sick Weakness:
+Alexandre Lacazette Biography – The Home Sick Weakness:

 Perhaps the biggest problem Lacazette has faced is getting accustomed to living anywhere else but Lyon.
 He has found it difficult in moving to London after he joined Arsenal.